 - Reach beyond my comfort zone – Self sacrifice is at the heart of service.
 Self-sacrifice is the essence of true Christianity and when we forget our own self we become like Christ.
 We are tested and strengthened with going beyond our own comfort zone.
 In Matthew 25:36 we are told, “I was naked and you clothed me, I was sick and you visited me, I was in prison and you came to me..”
 This goes to the heart of where we need to go to serve others.

 - Go the extra mile – Service is not just about saying you’ve helped but getting yourself dirty in helping others.
 Rolling up your sleeves and opening up your heart and giving of yourself.

-Ways To Show Love In The New Year
+Ways To Make Things Happen In The New Year

 What’s in your heart?
 Are you following what your heart tells you or do you follow what God wants of you?
 We have been given opportunities to serve God in every situation and we see beautifully executed it in the Good Samaritan story from Luke 10:30-36.
 Being a good neighbor brings us closer to God.
 If we can find a reason to serve in the new year and become a good neighbor we can show our unconditional love to others.

 God never said it would be easy but he gave us his strength to want to love others.
 Loving others is our response to loving God.
 If you have trouble serving others, focus on God and he will give you the strength to serve others.